mineshp/bahati/README.md

   If you don't have openssl installed, you can also use [1password](https://1password.com/password-generator) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

+## Custom Domain setup

+### Step 1: setup SSL certificates with AWS Certificate Manager
+In this step we will request a certificate from Amazon for our domain.

+- Open up AWS Certificate Manager in the AWS Console in us-east-1 (region is required!)
+- Click Request a certificate and then Request a public certificate
+- Ensure example.com and *.example.com for sub domains to work
+- Choose DNS validation and click Next
+- Add any tags and confirm the request
+- Expand the domain and click Create record in Route53 button
+- Verify CNAME record created in Route53 console Hosted zone

+### Step 2: setup custom domain with AWS API Gateway
+- Register or point existing domain/sub domain to AWS nameservers
+- Create a hosted zone for the domain
+- Go to API Gateway
+- Navigate to Custom domain names and click Create
+- Enter the domain name (e.g. staging.example.com for the staging app or example.com for the production app)
+- Select the certificate created in Step 1
+- Click Create domain name
+- Make note of the generated API Gateway domain name in Endpoint configuration
+- Click on the tab API mappings and Configure API mappings
+- For API select the API and for Stage select $default and click Save

+### Step 3: configure the domain Alias in AWS Route53
+- Sign into AWS Route53 in the AWS Console
+- Navigate to the Hosted zone for the domain
+- Click Create record
+- Enter the Record name
+- Record type is A and toggle Alias checkbox on
+- Select Alias to API Gateway
+- Select the region
+- Select the API (should be the same value as the domain generated in Step 2)
+- Click Create records

 ## Where do I find my CloudFormation?

 You can find the CloudFormation template that Architect generated for you in the sam.yaml file.